 After Teru and I took photos of each other here I actually only got one shot of the lighthouse, as I was still so shaky from my walk (crawl) over here:

-You’ll need to get the ferry to Kalsoy, which leaves from Klaksvik and goes to Syðradalur.
+To get to the lighthouse you’ll need to get the ferry to Kalsoy, which leaves from Klaksvik and goes to Syðradalur.
 Kalsoy itself is tiny, so you won’t need much time here aside from the hike.
 You can find the Kalsoy ferry schedule here.
 I don’t think you need to arrive much earlier than 15 minutes in advance unless it’s really crowded, and you can pay on board with cash or a credit card.

 And then from Syðradalur it’s about a 20 minute drive to Trøllanes, where the hike to the Kallur Lighthouse starts.